-Built in 1812, the McDowell House at Quaker Meadows is the oldest standing brick structures in Burke County.
-The McDowell House, owned by the son of political leader and Revolutionary War colonel, Charles McDowell Sr., currently stands on the old Quaker Meadows Plantation.
-By 1850, McDowell owned fifty-two slaves and his plantation covered 1,500 acres.
-The house is well known for serving as the wedding site for the future Governor of North Carolina.
+Built in 1812, the Captain Charles McDowell, Jr. House at Quaker Meadows is thought to be the oldest standing brick structure in Burke County.
+This McDowell House (one of many so named in the nation), built by Captain Charles McDowell, Jr. son of political leader and Revolutionary War Colonel, Charles McDowell, currently stands on a portion of what was once known as Quaker Meadows.
+By 1850, Captain Charles McDowell , Jr. owned fifty-two enslaved people on a plantation covering approximately 1,500 acres.
+The house is said to have for served as the wedding site for the future Governor of North Carolina.
 Zebulon Vance and one of McDowell’s adopted daughters.
-Today, the McDowell House belongs to the Historic Burke society, and every September, re-enactors gather on the lawn to honor the Overmountain men who helped defeat the British at the Battle of Kings Mountain.
+Today, the McDowell House belongs to the Historic Burke Foundation, Inc. Tours are available with advance notice and on certain weekend days between April and October.
+In September, the foundation, city and county, along with re-enactors honor the Overmountain Men who gathered on the property (under Charles Sr.) before heading on to participate in the defeat the British at the Battle of Kings Mountain.

 Front view of the 1812 McDowell House